MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 * Order numbers
 * Help Desk ticket numbers

-For example, you might create a Regular Expression entity named ORDER_NO whose regular expression is ^\b\d{6}\b , which is the expression for a 6-digit number.
+For example, you might create a Regular Expression entity named ORDER_NO whose regular expression is ^\b\d{6}\b .
+As mentioned above, this is the regular expression for a 6-digit number.
 You could then use this entity in the training phrases for an "order status" intent like so:

 * "I want to check on my order ORDER_NO"
 * "What's the status of order ORDER_NO"